suleymanarslan/notebook/languages.md

 Words I looked up on dictionary;

+#### buoyancy

+the ability or tendency to float in water or air or some other fluid.

 #### cognition

 the mental action or process of acquiring knowledge and understanding through thought, experience, and the senses.